anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 {{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.
 {{RFC8995}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.

-Similar to the difference between storing and non_storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
+Similar to the difference between storing and non-storing Modes of Operations (MOP) in RPL {{RFC6550}}, the stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
 In the stateful method, the